aweymo/cs_land/index.md

     headline: Background
     slug: p3
-    content: The staying power of this language also has to do with the significance of this time period in the Pacific Northwest.
-The 1880 to 1930 time frame begins ten years before the United States Census Bureau declared the closure of the western frontier.
-What follows feels like an ideological land grab instead of a physical one.
-A<span class="Apple-converted-space"> </span>prominent theme throughout this research is the concept of "retaining" the American character in Washington and Oregon, when it was clearly in a churning state of development.
+    content: The staying power of this language also has to do with the significance of this period in the Pacific Northwest.
+Our time frame begins ten years before the United States Census Bureau declared the closure of the western frontier.
-      A frequent element that appears in the research is gauging different immigrant groups on their ability to assimilate or "Americanize."
+      What follows feels like an ideological rather than physical land grab.
+A<span class="Apple-converted-space"> </span>prominent theme throughout this research
+      is the concept of "retaining" the American character in Washington and Oregon, when it was clearly roiling with development.
+A near constant theme in the collection are settlers gauging other immigrant groups on their ability to assimilate or "Americanize," with particular focus on differentiating between "New Immigrants" and "Old Immigrants," for groups that may have only arrived within ten years of one another.
 - template: 2-column-media-element
   block: media-2
   image_1: